protontypes/agile-development-methods-and-strategies/README.md

 # agile-robots
 A summery of mindsets, processes and methods in knowledge intense development processes like robotics.
+The document intention is to give a entry point to the ROS community for professional robotic development processes, mindsets and methods.

 > No process, mindset and method will fit to your unique working enviroment and team without a common adaption.